 What exactly does 8K mean in this context?
 It refers to screens that are approximately 8,000 pixels across, just like 4K refers to screens of around 4,000 pixels.
 It's not a very precise categorisation, but 99% of the time, when we're talking about 8K, we're talking about the resolutions mentioned above.

 All 8K TVs will have advanced upscaling abilities to make sure that 4K or HD content looks good when the resolution is increased to fill the screen.
 4K content is relatively easy to upscale for it, but given that only a limited amount of stuff on streaming services and even less on broadcast is available in 4K, upscaling HD will be what really sorts the 8K TVs worth buying from the also-rans.
+To make things look as good as possible, 8K TVs tend to use 'AI upscaling', and if that sounds like total jargon, then check out our 'What is 8K AI upscaling?' guide.

 What does 8K mean in terms of visual quality?
-Traditional 35mm film is often said to be roughly equivalent to about 6K, so we're beyond the level of detail that the most common real film is capable of.
+Traditional 35mm film is often said to be roughly equivalent to about 6K, so we're beyond the level of detail that the most common film for movies is capable of.
 IMAX 70mm film is estimated to be more like 12K, but actually the digital effects for IMAX scenes tend to be created in 8K, and if that's good enough for Christopher Nolan, it's good enough for us.
 If you want a headline description of 8K, it's like having the IMAX experience at home.

-8K: HDR explained
+8K TV and HDR explained

 8K TVs are compatible with the current HDR formats, including HDR10 (the basic standard form), the dynamic HDR10+ upgrade to that, the more broadcast-friendly HLG, Dolby Vision (a more advanced version of HDR that's used on Blu-rays, Netflix and Apple TV), and HDR10+ (a competitor to Dolby Vision used by Amazon Prime Video and some Blu-rays).